Nespresso machines can feel pretty complicated to handle when you first purchase one.

 The main thing you'll want to look for is how the machine blinks.
 While many of Nespresso's problems are indicated by a blinking orange light, the light will blink at different speeds and in varying patterns depending on the problem.

 When the water reservoir needs to be refilled, the light will typically alternate between staying on for a couple of seconds and then shutting off for another second.
-It will repeat this pattern over and over.
+It will repeat this pattern.

 The water reservoir from the Nespresso Vertuo machine.

-Of course, it takes some getting used to before you really begin understanding what the patterns indicate.
+Of course, it takes some getting used to before you truly begin to understand what the patterns indicate.

 With time, however, you'll be a pro at interpreting your Nespresso machine's blinking orange lights.